Submission No More!

 So after years of prodding, he finally agreed to go to couples therapy.
 I have been trying so hard for so long to get him to go to counseling, that I had a feeling it was too late for it to do any good.
 He’s lying to the therapist – which helps nobody.
 He lies to our friends about stupid things!
 He lies just to lie and I don’t get it.
 But in our first appointment, we talked about the trust issues and how he felt I was cheating on him.
 Come to find out, he’s extremely jealous of the attention that I get now – people telling me how great I look, and also of the way other men look at me.
 He’s extremely mistrustful of me as well.
 When he’s hunting, he wonders what’s going on at home!
 I don’t even notice other men.
 He is the love of my life – why would I care what other men think?
 Both of these felt like a punch in the gut.

 Christmas day sucked!
-He woke up and treated me like crap the whole morning.
+He woke up and treated me with disrespect the whole morning.
 When we got to his brother’s house, a misunderstanding led to a screaming match because he couldn’t just explain to me what he was thinking.
 I misunderstood and he flew off the handle at me.
 He pretty much ignored me the rest of the day.

 I met with the lawyer today, and how things proceed is pretty much up to him.
 I am going to seek a dissolution of marriage - no trial needed, no fighting...but if he's not agreeable then we have to go to a divorce and that involves courts, judges and more lawyers.
 So let's hope he feels as I do, and that we can get this done with as little pain as possible.
-I'm not looking to hurt him, screw him over or make his life hard...but I do want fair terms for both of us.
+I'm not looking to hurt him or make his life hard... but I do want fair terms for both of us.

 Now I just need to figure out how to ask him to move out.
 I don't plan on keeping his things from him.
 I'm just not built that way.
 So he doesn't have to take everything all at once.
 He can maybe stay with a brother until he finds a place and then we can move his stuff.
 Since we are underwater on the house, I am assuming a debt by keeping it.
 Hopefully he won't fight me on that.
 I'm willing to share the dogs, they are our furry children.

-I do realize also that the change in my preference for a loving relationship as opposed to being a bondage slut, has contributed to the failure of our relationship.
+I do realize also that the change in my preference for a loving relationship, as opposed to how we started out, has contributed to the failure of our relationship.
 I accept that the person I have worked so hard to become is not the same one he married, but it is me and he does not seem to like it.
 I don't believe that the changes are bad changes, but I am different.
 People do change...or should change as life changes.
 Hanging onto that teenage attitude of sex controlling everything important in your life at the age of 45, I don't see as a healthy thing.
 But I could be wrong!
 Maybe it's me who's got it all wrong...but whatever the case, we don't seem to be on the same page anymore.

 I am beyond being scared, I am just exhausted.
 I have nothing left to give this marriage.
 I am not mad, I don’t hate him and I don’t wish bad things for him.
 I hope he will continue therapy on his own and deal with his issues.
 I hope that what he learns from this relationship will help him to build stronger ones in the future.
 He is the love of my life and I will always love him I suppose.